-Age Retirements It is assumed that active members will retire at age 60 or when they would first satisfy the rule of 85 if later, no later than 65, plus 1 year.
-Mortality All members 90% S1PA Heavy tables allowing for long cohort projection, with a minimum 1% improvement III Health Retirement Probability of partners pension coming into payment (including a loading for dependants benefits) 90% Partner Age Difference Commutation Males are assumed to be 3 years older than their partners It is assumed that at retirement, 50% of members will opt to increase their lump sums to the maximum allowed.
+Age Retirements It is assumed that active members will retire at age 60 or when they would first satisfy the rule of 85 if later, no later than 65.
+We have also considered active members retiring a year later.
+Mortality All 90% S1PA Heavy tables allowing for medium cohort projection, with a minimum 1% improvement for future life expectancies.
+III Health Retirement As above, but with a +4 year age rating Probability of partners pension coming into payment (including a loading for dependants benefits) 90% Partner Age Difference Males are assumed to be 3 years older than their partners Commutation It is assumed that at retirement 50% of members will opt to increase their lump sum to the maximum allowed.
 III health tiers It is assumed that 50% of ill health retirements will be eligible for benefits based on full prospective service and 50% will qualify for a service enhancement of 25% of prospective service.